How to Start an S Corp in Maryland

 Maryland Combined Registration Application

-In order to make sales in the state of Maryland, you must obtain a sales and use tax license.
+In order to make sales within the state of Maryland, you must obtain a sales and use tax license.
 To do this, file a Combined Registration Application with the Comptroller of Maryland.

 Maryland Sales and Use Tax

-Once you’ve obtained your sales and use tax license, you will need to begin collecting sales tax and make quarterly payments.
-The state of Maryland has a 6% sales tax.
-There are no local sales taxes in addition to this.
+Once you obtain your sales and use tax license, you’ll need to start collecting sales tax and making quarterly payments.
+The state of Maryland has a 6% sales tax, but there are no local sales taxes in addition to this.
 Visit the Comptroller of Maryland website for more information.

 Additional State Taxes

-The Comptroller of Maryland outlines numerous taxes specific to the state of Maryland that your business may need to pay depending on your industry, number of employees, and location.
+The Comptroller of Maryland provides details on numerous state-specific taxes your business may need to pay, depending on its industry, number of employees, and location.
+Some examples of these additional taxes include:

 Visit the Comptroller of Maryland website for additional details.